 6.41.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.41.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.41.5;

 Declare a type-bound procedure to be non_overridable when necessary to ensure that it is not overridden by subclasses.